Capillary Named a Leader in The Forrester Wave™ Loyalty Platforms, Q4 2025 Report. Read more >

 The opportunity

-Customers engaging with these platforms understand the data-value exchange: They volunteer zero- and first-party data in exchange for relevance, personalization, and immediate value.
-That’s the power of earned data—and brands who navigate this path successfully can enjoy deeper and more profitable relationships with their customers.
+Customers who use these platforms understand the exchange.
+They share zero- and first-party data in return for relevance, convenience, and immediate value.
+That is the power of earned data.
+Brands that master it build deeper, more profitable relationships.

 MAKE IT EASY